MicrosoftEdge/MSEdgeExplainers/Performance control of embedded content/explainer.md

 ## Alternatives considered

 ### Custom attributes and headers
 Using Document Policy for this proposal has limitations and challenges, including 3pp violation reporting, opt-in requirement, budget-based state leaks.
-A custom mechanism was briefly considered, but the following was determined for such approach:
+A custom mechanism was briefly considered, but the following outline the reasons for moving away from such an approach:

 *	Re-defines a mechanism for a problem already in the scope of Document Policy.
 * The challenges in Document Policy are still applicable with a custom mechanism.